 It is a tidy story, and in practice it does not change what you do.
 The underlying work, reachable content with clear answers and real authority behind it, is the same whether the reply comes from a chat box or an AI Overview.
 We map the wider set of terms in what generative engine optimization is and the answer engine optimization guide; read either for the full breakdown.

-So treat LLMO as the label aimed at the chat assistants specifically, and do not let anyone sell you four separate budgets for one job.
-Where LLMO earns its own page is not a different task list.
-It is the part of that list that is genuinely specific to how a language model works, which is the rest of this guide.
+The split is still useful as vocabulary, so treat LLMO as the label aimed at the chat assistants specifically, and do not let anyone sell you separate budgets for one job.
+Where LLMO earns its own page is the part of that task list that is genuinely specific to how a language model works.

 Most "LLM SEO" advice is solid SEO with a new label.
 A few things, though, are genuinely specific to how a language model works, and they are the part worth understanding.